BEYOND BOARDING’S DECLARATION

 At Beyond Boarding we’ve always promoted being an active citizen.
 If we see the world as consumers then we only have one action.
 (Consume or not consume) when we see ourselves as citizens actively fighting for a just world we can; vote, not vote, campaign, organize, take action, break unjust laws etc. As a collective we need to push people to be citizens and not play into consumer green washing.

 Promote a diversity of tactics.
-Education, outreach and action could define Beyond Boarding’s activism strategies the past three years.
+Education, outreach and action could define Beyond Boarding’s activism strategies the past 8 years.
 Whether it’s standing in front of classrooms packed with students, making documentaries or spending time on the frontlines of blockades and rallies, our collective has actively taken a role in creating change.

 Understand privilege and use BB as a platform for other voices to be heard.